 Governance and policies

 The Board has direct responsibility for determining strategic direction and policy of CR and sustainability through the Board CR Committee.
 The CR Management Committee is responsible for the operational implementation of the CR strategy.
 This is chaired by the Corporate Responsibility Director and is responsible to the Board CR Committee.
-Consultations with stakeholders and engagement with ESG indices are managed by the CR department and fed back to the Board CR Committee to ensure continual improvement.

 Read our corporate policies here